Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: System Architecture

 \subsection{Decomposition Methodology}

 The decomposition maps each distinct service operation in the 3GPP SBI specifications (e.g., \texttt{Namf\_Communication}, \texttt{Nsmf\_PDUSession}) to a standalone serverless function whenever the operation corresponds to a complete request-response transaction.
-The granularity is guided by three principles: (1)~\textit{isolation}: one procedure type per function; (2)~\textit{statelessness}: all state externalized to Redis/etcd; and (3)~\textit{minimal fan-out}: orchestrator functions call downstream functions sequentially.
+The granularity is guided by three principles: (1)~\textit{isolation}: one procedure type per function; (2)~\textit{statelessness}: UE and session state externalized to Redis/etcd; and (3)~\textit{minimal fan-out}: orchestrator functions call downstream functions sequentially.